EndlessATC/Airports/final/AS/JPN/RJTT_readme.md

 This is an implementation of the Tokyo ACA (Approach Control Area) for [Endless ATC](https://steamcommunity.com/app/666610) featuring `RJTT` Tokyo International Airport (commonly referred to as Haneda) and `RJAA` Narita International Airport.
 The airspace ceiling is FL240.

 Based upon AIP Japan 2020/10/08.
 The choice of SIDs and STARs may not be 100% accurate to real life but should be reasonably accurate reflecting daytime IMC conditions.
 All aircraft are assumed to be RNAV capable; no conventional NAVAID-based SIDs or STARs are implemented unless there is no RNAV alternative.
+Coastline data from naturalearthdata.com.

 The Tokyo ACA is a very large terminal area containing two of Japan's largest airports.
 The traffic that can flow in and out of these two airports can be immense, but the terminal procedures published for these two airports are robust and can provide you the ability to handle the immense deluge of traffic that can pour into the area.
+Most of the controller's work should be sequencing arrivals and monitoring a few key merge points for conflicts.
 Scores of 40 or higher should be possible to maintain with minimal delay vectoring.

 STARs are implemented as approach transitions.
 To activate an approach, an aircraft must be flying direct to an applicable fix, then the APP button can be activated.
 Multiple approaches may be available from a fix.
 Press the APP button again  before issuing the approach clearance (do not long press) will select the next approach available from that fix.
 If the aircraft is already on an approach from that fix, you will need to cancel the approach clearance first before issuing another approach clearance.

+**\*Departures may need to handed off before they reach the boundary of the ACA\***, *as there are cases where the SID exts the ACA before cruise altitude can be reached.*

 JSDF-G bases `RJTE` Tateyama and `RJTK` Kisarazu are not represented as it appears traffic should mostly be military helicopters, which are difficult to represent in this game.
 JSDF-M base `RJTL` Shimofusa is not currently implemented, but may be in a future version.
 `RJTO` Oshima/`RJAN` Niijima are not represented as traffic is either helicopters or traffic to `RJTF` Chofu in `RJTY` Yokota ACA.
 Unfortunately traffic to `RJTY` is difficult to represent as `RJTT` ACA has airspace on top of most of `RJTY` ACA, meaning that within the game, it is not possible to get planes to "spawn" from the appropriate region.